Kathmandu set to take over surfing brand Rip Curl for A$368 million

-Dual ASX/NZX-listed outdoor equipment and clothing retailer Kathmandu is set to acquire surfing brand Rip Curl for A$350 million ($368m).
+Dual ASX/NZX-listed outdoor equipment and clothing retailer Kathmandu Holdings is set to acquire surfing brand Rip Curl for A$350 million ($368m).

 Kathmandu has entered into an agreement with the Australian retail company known for its trendy wet suits and beach-inspired apparel, founded in 1969.